eckhrd/SPH/README.md

 # TinySPH
 TinySPH is a parallel 2D Smoothed Particle Hydrodynamics(SPH) code, designed to run in real time on the Oak Ridge Leadership Computing Facility's "Tiny Titan" Raspberry Pi cluster.
 This application was designed to demonstrate distributed computing concepts and while it works best in a distributed environment it is possible to run on a shared memory system such as a single multicore processor.
-Although the code is designed for Tiny Titan it should, perhaps with some small build tweaks, compile and run on various flavors of Linux and OS X. The code makes use of MPI for distributed computing and requires at least two mpi processes(1 render, 1 compute).
+Although the code is designed for Tiny Titan it should, perhaps with some small build tweaks, compile and run on various flavors of Linux and macOS.
+The code makes use of MPI for distributed computing and requires at least two MPI processes (1 render, 1 compute).

 If you find this code useful, find a bug, or use this code in an interesting way i'd love to hear about it, drop me a line at simpsonab@ornl.gov and let me know!